stlouisn/sonarr_docker/readme.md

 [![Docker Pulls][docker_pulls_logo]][docker_hub_url]
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-Sonarr is a television collection manager for Usenet and BitTorrent users.
+Sonarr is a tv show collection manager for Usenet and BitTorrent users.
 It can monitor multiple RSS feeds for new episodes of your favorite series and will grab, sort and rename them.
 It can also be configured to automatically upgrade the quality of files already downloaded when a better quality format becomes available.

 ### Tags